u-faizan/Ultimate-RAG-Bootcamp-Using-Langchain-LangGraph-Langsmith/README.md

 - Best practices for data preprocessing

 Practical examples are provided in the `/0-DataIngestParsing` folder with sample data in the `/data` directory.
-See `Section 5/notes.md` for detailed implementation notes.
+See `Section 5 - Data Ingestion and Data Parsing Techniques/notes.md` for detailed implementation notes.

 ### Section 6: Embeddings
 Focused coverage of vector embeddings and how to generate and use them in RAG systems: